 - Hit up the magazine/book/snack store and buy the biggest bottle of water that they sell.
 I know it’s one more thing to carry and it may set you back five bucks, but it’s 100% completely worth it.

 - Once you board the plane, commit to drinking roughly 8 oz. of water per hour that you’re in the air.
 Dying for a caffeinated beverage?
 Go for it, but then double fist it with an extra 8 oz. of water.
 Sounds like a bit much, I know, but let the fear of getting sick, wrinkled or jetlagged be your big motivator to stick to the plan.
-(It works for me!)
 If you’re sick of water by the two-hour mark, ask the flight attendant for a decaffeinated tea such as chamomile.
 This will satisfy your water requirement for that next hour all while adding a little flavor to the mix.

 - Lastly, mentally prepare yourself for the reality of the situation: You will be getting up to use the restroom during the flight.
 No biggie, though – it’s all worth it!
-And hopefully you scored that aisle seat upon check in to make that whole process easier.
+Hopefully you scored that aisle seat upon check in to make that whole process easier.
 Getting up during a flight is a good thing to do, anyway, since blood tends to pool in our feet and legs while sitting on a plane, which leads to swelling.
 A stroll to the lavatory and back is just what you need to get that blood flowing and circulating again.

 Here’s to a future filled with happy and hydrated flying!